Alaban-BS/Teambuilder/docs/player-assignment.md

 # Player Assignment Functionality

 ## Overview
 The player assignment system ensures that players can only be assigned to one team **within a scenario**.
-Assignments are not global: the player database contains only player information, and all team assignments are managed per scenario.
+Assignments are not global: the player database contains only player information, and all team assignments are managed per scenario and season.
 When attempting to assign a player to a new team within a scenario while they are already assigned to another team in that scenario, a confirmation dialog will appear to confirm the move.

-## Scenario-Specific Assignments
+## Season and Scenario-Specific Assignments
 - **Players are not assigned to teams globally.**
 - **All assignments are stored in the `teamAssignments` array of the active scenario.**
+- **Each scenario is associated with a specific season.**
 - **Within a scenario, a player can only be assigned to one team.**
 - The player database (`players`) is only for player info (name, age, etc.), not assignments.